badsralucky/Pneumonia-Detection--using-Xray/README.md

 Model file (.pth) is not included due to size limits

-You can train the model using train.py
+can train the model using train.py

-🌐 Live Demo

-🚧 Coming soon (deployment in progress)